-When Standard SAW Filters Won't Cut It (Low Loss SAW Filters)
+When Standard SAW Filters Won't Cut It: Low Loss SAW Filters

 There may be situations and applications when standard filter performance might not cut it.
 In these cases, a lower loss and smaller size filter may be required.

 There are multiple design options that are available to help meet application needs that can not fully be met with standard SAW technology.
+These include:

-- SPUDT Filters
+- SPUDT filters

-- Ring Filter and IIDT
+- Ring filters and IIDT filters

 Single Phase Unidirectional Transducer (SPUDT) Filters

 Reducing amplitude of the SAW in the -X direction increases the SAW in the +X direction.
 This is done by utilizing reflector electrodes in the transducers.
-SPUDT can provide great narrowband low loss filters, however it may not be best for wideband filters.
+SPUDT can provide great narrowband low loss filters; however it may not be best for wideband filters.
 A fan transducer (slanted or tapered transducer) can help create wider bandwidth with lower loss.

 Ring Filter and IIDT Filters